LGBTQ+ Family Building

 Our sperm donor program is another option chosen by many of our clients.
 Dr. Ghadir’s sperm donor program only allows the most discreet, highly credible sperm banks.
 We provide many sources of screened donor sperm that can be discussed with your fertility specialist.
 You may also choose to use your own sperm donor, such a family member or friend.

-All of our clients share one common dream – to become parents, and for a variety of reasons are needing assistance in accomplishing this goal.
-Many of our clients come to us after years of failed fertility treatments, miscarriages, and other stories of infertility.
+Our patients’ challenges vary but all of our patients share one common dream – to become parents, and for a variety of reasons are needing assistance in accomplishing this goal.